hpc/mpifileutils/doc/rst/drm.1.rst

    them.
 This is useful to check list of items satisfying --exclude or --match options before actually deleting anything.

+.. option:: --aggressive

+   This option will delete files during the walk phase, and then delete directories by level after the walk in drm.
+You cannot use this option with --dryrun.

 .. option:: -T, --traceless

    Delete child items without updating the mtime on their parent directory.